g-berthiaume/strsepf/README.md

 ## License

 MIT License - Copyright (c) 2019 G. Berthiaume
 See the `LICENCE` file for more information.

-This software is distributed under MIT license, so feel free to integrate it in your commercial products.